 Camden is opening a number of Christmas tree recycling points across the borough from 2-14 January 2019.
 These range from local squares, to car parks, to garden centres.
 Find your nearest one on this handy Christmas Tree Recycling Point Map.
 If you've got a number of other bulky items to get rid of, it may be worth making the most of Camden's large household item collection.
 There's a charge, but they'll take up to a whopping 60 black bags' worth of rubbish.

 City of London

-The City of London has said it will be operating a Christmas tree recycling service where residents can drop off their real trees at designated collection points, but details have yet to be announced.
-Check back here.
+The City of London has said it will be operating a Christmas tree recycling service where residents can drop off their real trees at designated collection points.
+Details here.

 Ealing residents can pop their tree out for collection with their black refuse bin between 2-25 January 2019.
 They're very specific and will not accept tree trunks which are more than 20cm in diameter or six foot in height.
 Chop it down if you're unsure.
 Otherwise, there are a bunch of pop-up collection points across the borough where you can offload your tree in its entirety right up until the end of January 2019.

 If you have a garden recycling collection, pop the tree out on collection day (chop it so it's shorter than 6ft or it won't be taken).
 There are also 13 drop-off points across the borough, open until 13 January 2019.
 After this date, take your tree to Barrowell Green Recycling Centre.